-- Place the water bath with the cheesecake inside in the oven and bake at 325º F for 60 minutes.
+- Place the water bath with the cheesecake inside in the oven and bake at 325º F for 60-75 minutes *see note.
 The cheesecake is done when the center wobbles a little when you jiggle the pan.
 The edges of the cheesecake should look firmer than the center.

-- Once your cheesecake looks done, turn the oven off and open the oven door a little.
+- Once the cheesecake is done baking, turn the oven off and gently remove the springform pan from the water bath and oven safe bag.
+Place the cheesecake on a baking sheet and return to the oven (oven is off) with the oven door cracked.
 Allow the cheesecake to cool to room temperature inside the oven before removing - this could be 60-90 minutes.

-- Once cooled, remove the cheesecake from the oven.
-Place the cheesecake (still in the springform pan) in the fridge for at least 6 hours or overnight.
+- Once cooled to room temperature, remove the cheesecake from the oven.
+Loosely cover the cheesecake with foil and place in the fridge overnight.

 - Before serving, carefully unmold the cheesecake from the pan.
+Use a small spatula to assist any parts that are sticking to the pan.
 Allow the pan to do most of the work, some of the cheesecake may stick to the pan, but the cheesecake should naturally separate from the pan.

-- Place chocolate chips in a medium heat-proof bowl.
-In a small pot over low heat, heat the heavy cream until just before boiling.
-Pour the heavy cream over the chocolate chips.
-Allow the mixture to stand for 1-2 minutes.
-Use a spatula to stir the mixture until smooth.
-Allow the ganache to come to room temperature before adding it to the cheesecake.
+- In a small saucepan over medium heat, bring the heavy cream to a boil.
+Once boiling, remove from the heat and pour the heavy cream over the chocolate chips.
+Allow the mixture to sit for 1 minute, melting the chocolate chips, then stir well to mix.
+Allow the ganache to cool for 5-7 minutes before adding it to the cheesecake.

-- Spread the chocolate ganache evenly over the top of the cheesecake.
+Pour/spoon the chocolate ganache on top of the cheesecake, using a spatula to spread it around.
 Add the sliced twix bars round the outside edge of the cheesecake.
-Sprinkle chopped twix pieces on top.
+Sprinkle chopped twix pieces on top and drizzle with extra caramel sauce.
 Refrigerate for 30 minutes to set the ganache.
 Slice & serve.